pygame/pygame/docs/reST/ref/rect.rst

    Rects can also be created from python objects that are already a Rect or have an attribute named "rect".

-   Any Pygame function that requires a Rect argument also accepts any of these values to construct a Rect.
+   Any pygame function that requires a Rect argument also accepts any of these values to construct a Rect.
 This makes it easier to create Rects on the fly as arguments to functions.